ChristyGruen/readme_generator/README.md

       To run the app, type node index.js in the terminal and enter.
 Answer the questions posed in the terminal.
 Once all the questions are answered, a README.md file will be generated in the root directory of the project.

   ## License
-    This project is covered under the gnu-v3 license.
+    This project is covered under the Mozilla license.

   ## Contributors
   ChristyGruen at <https://github.com/ChristyGruen>